 Soon after that, I left my job, you might be wondering why this is important.
 My job was at a family manufacturing business where I would need to both drag and lift heavy materials throughout the day.
 Not all day but enough that it was also irritating my elbows throughout the day.

 Next, I also changed my grip to a neutral grip on all back exercises.
 This helped but again the benefits were only minor.
 Getting rid of this lifter’s elbow was nothing but baby steps and it was a long road, longer than it probably even sounds.

 I continued down this road for a while until one day I decided just to stop all back exercises aside from the deadlift.
 It was tough for me to give up on the back exercises, but I figured I could still get a good enough back workout with deadlifts that I could let the rest go in hope of finally having my elbows pain free.
 I did the trap bar deadlifts too so my hands were in a neutral position and I used the wrist straps.
 I could do this pain free which was nice.

 IT WORKED!
 Within a few months, my elbows were pain-free.
 After years of trial and error and pain my elbows were feeling better and I did not have to stop lifting, I did have to make some major modifications though.

 The bad news

 The good news is I can do curls now but I have to stick with only hammer curls, but it’s better than nothing.
 I can do triceps exercises again too.
-For back I am still doing mainly the trap bar deadlifts and have also started doing chin-ups with limited range of motion.
-Rows and pull ups will likely not happen again.
+For back, I am still doing mainly the trap bar deadlifts and have also started doing chin-ups with a limited range of motion.
+Rows and pull-ups will likely not happen again.

 What to do for lifter’s elbow according to me